How to create a sales academy

 •Delivered inside Microsoft Teams environment where sales reps can collaborate and learn from peers with live support from sales coaches.

-If you are interested in launching a sales academy, you’ll need to develop a framework which will include things like objectives to work towards.
+If you are interested in launching an inside sales academy, you’ll need to develop a sales training framework which will include things like objectives to work towards.

 You should use a wide range of resources to meet the different learning styles of the participants and to ensure that your sales academy is a success.